Method 1 – Use VBA Macro to Count Filled Cells from a Range

 2 – Declare the N variable as an Integer.

 Step 2: Press F5 to run the macro.
-In a moment, the macro displays a message box and the filled cell count appears in the message box.
+The macro will display a message box shortly, and the filled cell count will appear in it.

 Step 1: Write the subsequent macro in the Microsoft Visual Basic Module.